How do Global Mobility Professionals demonstrate more Value?

 Depending on your situation, you might want to consider your primary use cases and create suitable assignment types around them.
 For example, we started the “Cross-Border Project Worker” type as someone who is employed in one location, lives in a second location, and might commute twice a week to a third location.
 European legislation now adopts the “Teleworker” as an assignment type.
 Be creative so you have a handle on managing or accepting our other reality of dealing with every case on a customized basis.

-5) You shall not fire any EXPAT.
+5) You shall not fire an

 Have you solved the dilemma of succession planning and repatriation in your company yet?
 If so, I’d be interested in exchanging with you as it still seems that we are utilizing 1999 methods in recruiting and global resourcing.
 We should have understood that firing an Expat is never a good idea.
 It shows that we did not do our job well in the selection or assignment.
 Maybe we forgot to nominate a sponsor in the home company, or we assigned the Expats without a clear Global Mobility driver.
 We should make it our priority to retain our Expats in the organization.